jay3sh/mepage/_posts/2009-10-28-frets-on-fire-for-maemo-update.md

 layout: post
 title: "Frets on Fire for Maemo - Update"
 ---
-"Frets on Fire for Maemo - Update"
+Frets on Fire for Maemo - Update
 ===
 [Back in March][0], when Fremantle SDK was released, I had ported Frets on Fire to it.
 Subsequent discussion made it clear that modifications were required to actually make it run on the device.
 I created a stripped down [version][1] which could run without the OpenGL code.
 This made it suitable for n900 (and even n810).
 But due to lack of actual device, I couldn't test it.